zhujinxian/road/README.md

 # Road

-Road is a clojure web framework through packing java severlet filter.
+Road is a clojure web framework through packing java severlet filter or making a ring handler.

 ## Package plugin